What is Drayage

-Drayage is a term used to describe the process of transporting goods over short distances.
-It includes the trucking of containerized cargo from one port to another or from a port to a railyard, where the cargo begins the next phase of its journey.
+Drayage refers to the process of transporting goods over short distances.
+It includes the trucking of containerized cargo from one port to another or from a port to a railyard and is an essential part of intermodal shipping.

 What are the different types of Drayage?

-- Inter-carrier Drayage: The movement of units between short distances between different carriers.
-Example: moving goods from a trucking terminal to a railyard.
+- Inter-carrier Drayage: movement of units short distances between different carriers, like moving goods from a trucking terminal to a railyard.

 - Intra-carrier Drayage: This involves taking freight to two different locations owned by the same carrier.
 In this case, cargo can be transported from an intermodal hub to a railyard.

-- Door-to-door Drayage: In this case, goods are delivered from the sender directly to the customer through roadways.
+- Door-to-door Drayage: Goods are delivered from the sender directly to the customer through roadways.

-- Expedited Drayage: The over-the-road transport of time-sensitive cargo or goods.
+- Expedited Drayage: over-the-road transport of time-sensitive cargo or goods.

-- Shuttle Drayage: This is when an intermodal unit is temporarily taken to a parking lot due to overcrowding at the origin hub.
+- Shuttle Drayage: when an intermodal unit is temporarily taken to a parking lot due to overcrowding at the origin hub.
 This happens for both empty and loaded units.

-- Pier Drayage: This is when highways and roads are taken to transport intermodal units to a dock or pier from a previous rail hub.
+- Pier Drayage: when a truck utilizes highways and roads to transport intermodal units to a dock or pier from a previous rail hub.

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US